 Our bee colonies originate from the feral bee population of Napa Valley, which are specifically conditioned to our environment.
 Although honeybees are not native to North America, the local bee stock is in part descended from bees brought to California during the time of the Gold Rush.
 Over a century and a half of natural selection has resulted in bees which successfully survive and reproduce in our area.
 These include various behavioral and hygienic traits which give them an advantage over bees imported from other localities.
+NVBC’s focus of staying out of the way of natural selection results in disseminating the best locally adapted stock throughout this region.
 As bees everywhere are faced with a bewildering array of pests, diseases, and other environmental pollutants, we are constantly striving to cultivate bee stock which is healthy and not reliant on chemical treatments for survival.
 Artificial maintenance of the weak colonies only serves to weaken the greater bee population in general!
 As beekeepers, we have a responsibility to manage not only our own bees, but the health of all bees in the area—both wild and managed colonies.

 Like the bees of our area, we call Napa Valley home.
 We live and work in the community and are intimately acquainted with the micro-climates in the region.
 Whenever possible, we support local businesses in the purchase of supplies and services.
 NVBC works to educate the public and support community beekeeping practices which are safe and beneficial to the bee population at large.
 Instructional classes in hive management are periodically offered at the Boca Farm Apiary and through the Napa Adult School.
 We also know the importance of reaching young audiences, so we present at local elementary school assemblies and job fairs, host field trips at our educational apiary, and present at summer camps.
 NVBC also hosts local beekeepers association meetings and workshops at our educational apiary in an effort to foster new beekeepers into intermediate and advanced level beekeepers.
 For those who don’t have experience with bees and are interested in learning more, group tours and speaking engagements are available on request.